wu-kan/wu-kan.github.io/_posts/2019-09-14-The Preliminary Contest for ICPC Asia Shanghai 2019.md

 ---
-title: TThe Preliminary Contest for ICPC Asia Shanghai 2019
+title: The Preliminary Contest for ICPC Asia Shanghai 2019
 categories:
 - ACM
 - 题解